Highway Driving Safety: Emergency Stops, Making Repairs & Getting HelpUpdated Sept. 29, 2020

 Take a moment to consider your options before taking any evasive action; the choice you make will likely be far more effective as a result.
 In nearly all cases, something can be done to avoid or reduce the severity of an imminent collision.

 Making an emergency stop

-Always warn drivers to your rear that you intend to slow down and stop, by tapping the break pedal gently toactivate your brake lights.
+Always warn drivers to your rear that you intend to slow down and stop, by tapping the brake pedal gently to activate your brake lights.

 Activate your hazard lights straight away – do not wait until you have successfully pulled over.